janaMabbu/crypto-currency-app/README.md

 Although maintaining the app data with the local state would be ideal for small applications, I had used react-redux to maintain the state and using redux-thunk as middle-ware to dispatch async actions for the below particular reason.
 ## Reason
 The reason is when the user selects the routes and view the stops and navigates to contact us page and all the components un-mounts and looses its local state.
-By having the application state on redux, the component can retain the user selection and data when the user clicks the browser back and lands on this page and the component mounts using the data from redux. so it does not need to make service calls to get the data as it is readily available on redux. so it optimizes the application and improves performance.
+By having the application state on redux, the component can retain the data when the user clicks the browser back and lands on this page and the component mounts using the data from redux. so it does not need to make service calls to get the data as it is readily available on redux. so it optimizes the application and improves performance.

 # using immutable objects
 I had used immutable objects in the react components for the below reasons.